knpuniversity/php-beginner-series/knpu/system-setup.rst

 When you develop a website, it usually looks something like what you've been watching me do.
 You open up a PHP file in some sort of editor, then point your browser at some web address that executes the PHP file and shows you the output.
-Hopefully, you've been practicing along with me in the activities.
+But of course you've been practicing that diligently in the activities :).
-Now, it's time to get your computer setup so that you can program for real!
+Now, it's time to get your computer setup so that you can program for realz!

-Setting up your computer correctly is one of the biggest stumbling blocks when learning any language.
-It's a necessary evil and every computer is different, but we'll try to make your journey an easy one.
+Setting up your computer correctly is one of the hardest things you have to do...
+I mean really it sucks.
+It's a necessary evil and every computer is different, but we'll try to make this as easy as possible.

-But first, we're going to learn a little bit about the invisible gears that run the web.
+But first, we're going to learn a little bit about the invisible hamsters in wheels that run the web.

 The Anatomy of Requesting a Page
 --------------------------------

-First, there you, on a browser, typing our domain - AirPup.com/index.php into the address bar.
+Initially, there's you, on a browser, going to our domain - AirPup.com/index.php.
 When you hit enter, the magic starts.
 At this moment, our browser is making a "request", which means we're sending a message into the Interwebs.
 This message says that we're requesting the HTML for the ``index.php`` file on the AirPup.com domain.
-That file may be setting on a completely different computer thousands of miles away.
+That file may be sitting on a completely different computer thousands of miles away--enjoying a beach you will never see.
 Eventually, our request message gets to that server, the ``index.php`` file is executed, and a "response" message full of HTML is sent back.
 Our browser gets that message and displays the HTML.
 Request, response, that's how the web works.
 It's like a game of telephone: you talk via your browser directly to a computer, tell it what you want, and it responds with it.

 IP Addresses and the DNS Fairy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order for the request to find its way to our server, a few magic things
 happen.
 First, a fairy called DNS turns AirPup.com into an IP address.
 There's
-more magic behind this, but an IP address is an address to a computer, just
+more magic behind this, but an IP address is the address to a computer, just
 like you have a unique address to your house.
 With it, our request knows
 exactly which tubes to go through to find that server.